About Me Portfolio Contact Me

 About Me

 Let's get you caught up.
 I was born in New York City - The Big Apple.
 My family moved to North Carolina when I was very young, so that's where I grew up.
-I got my degree in Software & Information Systems at the University of North Carolina at Charlotte.
+I earned my Bachelors of Arts degree in Software & Information Systems at the University of North Carolina at Charlotte in the College of Computing and Informatics.

 After university, I traveled to South America while building my first startup.
 Most of my time was spent in Buenos Aires, Argentina.
 Eventually I moved to San Francisco, California, and continued my professional career working in the digital advertising industry.